StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md

 <h2>Procedure</h2>

+!!! tip "Bulk merge"
+    To merge multiple alerts into an existing case, go to the **Alerts** view and select :fontawesome-regular-square: next to each alert you want to include.
+Then select **Merge selection into case** at the top of the screen.
+This action merges all the selected alerts into a single case.

 1. [Locate the alert you want to merge into a case](./search-for-alerts/find-an-alert.md).

 2. In the alert description, select **Merge alert into case**.